 4.1.
 It is important for parents/carers/social workers to let the academy know of any specific vulnerability in relation to their child or home circumstances.
-If uncertain about what would be considered a vulnerability, parents should contact either Mrs R Ferreira (Assistant Principal - Inclusion) or Mrs n Payton (DSL).
+If uncertain about what would be considered a vulnerability, parents should contact Designated Safeguarding Lead, (DSL), Mrs N Payton.